khasanthika/statistics-blog1/_posts/2025-03-29-Outliers Exposed.md

 ### Trimming and Exclusion

-Removing outliers (trimming) is sometimes warranted—particularly when they are known to be errors or when they disproportionately skew results.
+Removing outliers (trimming) is sometimes warranted, particularly when they are known to be errors or when they disproportionately skew results.
 However, exclusion must be approached with caution, as it may discard valuable information.
 For instance, in financial data, outliers might represent fraud; eliminating these points could obscure critical insights.

 ### Capping (Winsorizing)